 And it was as easy as that.
-Well, maybe that’s telling a few kilos worth of lies, but thirteen years on from the Big C, I’m still here to tell 'em. ( I love it when I can change that number each March.)
+Well, maybe that’s telling a few kilos worth of lies, but fourteen years on from the Big C, I’m still here to tell 'em. ( I love it when I can change that number each March.)

 As a quick dish that gives you a starting point but as with all good recipes you can always make your own adjustments.
 My children are now Inbetweeners: the eldest having left the nest, flown to University and beyond.
 I’ve added running my own beauty business and photography to my list of careers and learned that being a romantic and traditionalist isn’t always a good thing.
 We are still renovating the house (well, it was a huge project)but I’ve made myself more useful, have stopped writing about it and am more hands on.

 My childhood bucket and spade holidays to Bracklesham Bay instilled in me a love of Sussex.
 The beauty of the South Downs always takes my breath away and these days I indulge myself by walking the dogs along the top by Firle Beacon, wind in my hair undecided as to whether the sea or country view is my favourite.

 I don’t think I’ll ever get used to walking through a field of horses (they’re just so damn inquisitive) and the family know they will have to coax me to climb a stile to pass through grazing cows ( same reason but they come in a group).
 But I’ll always be grateful that we swapped the town for the countryside.
 Nothing beats doing the school run driving alongside the farmer’s fields, even in the teeming rain, instead of roads and roads of terraced houses.